legislation/legislation-gate-amendments/doc/getting-started/getting-started.md

 1. Load the pipeline.

 	* Right click on **Applications 🡆 Restore Application from File**.
 The GATE application is specified in the file `LegislationAmendments/legislation-amendments.gapp`.
-(Remember that for versions of GATE older than 8.5, you must instead use the application file  `LegislationAmendments/legislation-amendments-pre-gate-8.5.gapp`)

 		![](pc1_RestoreApplicationFromFile.png)